Your Guide to Planning, Planting, and Growing Liatris

 Loosen the soil to a depth of 6-8” and dig a 3"-deep hole.

-Cover and add water if the soil is dry.
+Cover with soil and water them in if the soil is dry.

 What to Expect